CyberSmash/cybersmash.github.io/_posts/2022-06-04-night-raid.md

 The same string in Ghidra has a segment register of `0x2730` and an offset of `0x0c7d`.
 In fact, if we look at all of the string data in Ghidra, we will see that they all fall into the same data segment.
 This means that we can ignore what the data segment is, and focus only on the offset, in order to find cross references for our strings.

-As our main goal is to find the number of levels in the game, let's look for a string that might reference the level we're currently on.
+As our main goal is to find the number of waves in the game, let's look for a string that might reference the wave we're currently on.

 There are two:
 ![Current Level string](/assets/img/Pasted image 20220601210219.png)